fetherston/npm-parrot-minidrone/README.md

 ![Travis Status](https://travis-ci.org/fetherston/npm-parrot-minidrone.svg?branch=master)
 # Fly Parrot MiniDrones with Node
 This package wraps the BlueTooth low energy library Noble to expose a simple API for flying Parrot MiniDrones.
 That includes the Rolling Spider, Airborne Cargo, Night and Hydrofoil models.
+Unlike other libraries that are designed to run stepped commands, this library is designed to allow continuous control through any input device.

 ## Dependencies
 - Noble requires Xcode.
 Download and install the latest version from Apple's developer network